scipy-conference/scipy_proceedings/papers/kristen_thyng/thyng.rst

 - Placeholders for all locations for all drifters are currently stored for the entirety of a simulation run, which inflates the memory required for a simulation.
 Instead, drifter locations could be only temporarily stored and appended to the output file as calculated.

-- A drifter location is set to nan when the drifter exits the domain.
+- A drifter location is set to NaN when the drifter exits the domain.
 This is currently somewhat accounted for by using netCDF4-CLASSIC compression.
-However, another way to minimize unnecessary nan storage would be to alter how drifter tracks are stored.
+However, another way to minimize unnecessary NaN storage would be to alter how drifter tracks are stored.
 Instead of the current approach of storing tracks in a two-dimensional array of drifter versus location in time, all drifter locations for a given time step could be stored together on the same row.
 This makes retrieval more difficult and requires ragged rows, but eliminates the need to store a drifter that is inactive.
+Alternatively, a sparse matrix could be used to only store active drifters.

 - Storage could be updated to full netCDF4 format.